AgnieszkaKurek/WordWarI/README.md

 ## Features

-Website was created using html, css, javaScript and jquery.
+Website was created using html, css, javaScript and jQuery.

 ## Prerequisites: